jdmonin/JSettlers2/doc/Readme.developer.md

 ## Overall structure of the code and project

+### Project layout

+This project uses ant (or IDEs) to build.
+For developer familiarity, the project uses the directory structure/layout of a maven project.
+Future versions may use maven to build.
+Stable versions 1.x.xx used ant to build; 2.0.00 is transitional.

+Also see the "Build Setup and Results" section.

+### Packages and notable classes

 The most important major classes have several paragraphs of class javadocs describing their structure and interactions.
 If something is unclear after reading those docs and this README section, please file an issue at github